Cashew nut butter – go crazy for this easy to make delicious nut butter recipe that’s cheaper and healthier than the store brought kind.

 Cashew are nutty and sweet in taste, well at least they are in my humble opinion.
 The results from making cashew butter were astounding, it’s definitely featured on my hit list.

-I made the nut butter using my trusty Vitamix, similarly there’s the option of whipping the nuts using a food processor, although this is timely and I’m not sure if the motor could handle the duration of time it takes to yield results.
+I made the nut butter using my trusty high speed blender (Vitamix), similarly there’s the option of whipping the nuts using a food processor, although this is timely and I’m not sure if the motor could handle the duration of time it takes to yield results.

-Using a vitamix to make cashew nut butter
+How to make cashew nut butter in a vitamix

 The Vitamix is a powerful, sturdy machine so needless to say it can handle a bit of chugging with some rough and rumble.
 I honestly believe it was made with that in mind.